bhozz01/IdiotBox/README.md

 3. Open Garry's Mod in the 32-bit version of the game, NOT the 64-bit branch (x86-64 beta branch as of now), as the modules (located in the 'bin' folder) are ONLY COMPATIBLE with the default version of the game;
 4. Inject 'external.dll' into Garry's Mod (with an injector of your choice);
 5. Join a multiplayer game/ public server;
-6. Open the console and type the following command: 'external IdiotBox_latest.lua" (or whatever your script's name is);
+6. Open the console and type the following command: 'external IdiotBox_latest.lua' (or whatever your script's name is);
 7. Run the command;
 8. Enjoy!